gbb/rbuild_demo/README.md

     $ yum install postgis gdal parallel numpy python

-    (or as appropriate for your linux version)

-    (ideally postgis >2.1, gdal >1.10, parallel >20130222)

-    $ compile dan's scripts by hand from github: https://github.com/gina-alaska/dans-gdal-scripts
+Or as appropriate for your linux version.
+Ideally postgis >2.1, gdal >1.10, parallel >20130222.
+You can compile dan's scripts by hand from github: https://github.com/gina-alaska/dans-gdal-scripts

 Make sure you have installed rbuild in your home directory (or another choice of directory)